How to Structure Transactions That Won’t Increase Property Taxes

 - New Section 62(p) of the Rev. & Tax.
 Code, excludes from reassessment most transfers between Registered Domestic Partners, whether during life or on death, if the transfers occur on or after January 1, 2006.
 For example, Partner 1 creates a trust naming Partner 2 as beneficiary.
 Partner 1 dies.
 The property will not be reassessed upon transfer to Partner 2.
 Partner 1 can also transfer title during life to Partner 2 without triggering reassessment.

-- ADVICE: Do not transfer real property from Partner 1 to Partner 2 without addressing the gift tax consequences with a tax attorney.
+- ACTION TO CONSIDER: Do not transfer real property from Partner 1 to Partner 2 without addressing the gift tax consequences with a tax attorney.
 Even though under section 62(p), the property should avoid reassessment for property tax purposes, it is unclear whether Partner 2’s community property interest in the property under the Domestic Partnership laws will be recognized to avoid the transfer being classified as a gift.

-USING THE PARENT-CHILD EXCLUSION TO AVOID REASSESSMENT
+USING THE PARENT-CHILD EXCLUSION TO AVOID REASSESSMENT AFTER PROPOSITION 19

-- ADVICE: The exclusion does not apply to grandchildren unless both parents are deceased.
+- ACTION TO CONSIDER: The exclusion does not apply to grandchildren unless both parents are deceased.
 Therefore, consider not having living grandchildren as trust beneficiaries unless both parents are deceased.
 Otherwise, each time a new grandchild is born, the property will be reassessed.
 Instead of allowing a trustee to sprinkle income to “issue”, either only include Spouse and Child as trust beneficiaries, or use a trust protector or special trustee to sprinkle income to grandchildren, but only under circumstances that would not result in a reassessment of real property held in the trust.

-- ADVICE: Whereas the Parent-Child Exclusion applies to non pro rata trust distributions from Mom to Son and Daughter, it does not apply to transfers between Son and Daughter.
+- ACTION TO CONSIDER: Whereas the Parent-Child Exclusion applies to non pro rata trust distributions from Mom to Son and Daughter, it does not apply to transfers between Son and Daughter.
 Therefore, it is preferable to give the trustee discretion in distributing assets to Son and Daughter and allow non pro rata distributions rather than to require trustee to give Son or Daughter a specific property.
 Otherwise, if Son and Daughter want to swap properties after trust distribution, the properties will be reassessed.

 Property tax planning is a complex area of the law.
 Without a complete understanding of the issues, one could easily trigger a reassessment of property that could have been avoided with proper planning.